MapServer for Windows (MS4W) README

 Notes:

-• the module was tested on Windows 10; if you are using an older version of Windows and require this module you should consider upgrading, or contact GatewayGeo for assistance/custom builds/configurations. .
+• the module was tested on Windows 11; if you are using an older version of Windows and require this module you should consider upgrading, or contact GatewayGeo for assistance/custom builds/configurations. .

-• as this module is still in development, feedback is more than encouraged, it is required.
+• as this module is in constant development, feedback is more than encouraged, it is required.
 Please send your MapCache questions to the MapServer-users mailing list.
 You are also encouraged to contact GatewayGeo directly for custom builds and to help fund the development and maintenance of MS4W.

 mod_wsgi Apache Module

-The mod_wsgi Apache module is included, as of the MS4W 4.0.0 release.
+The mod_wsgi Apache module is included, as of the MS4W 4.0 release.
 The following steps explain how to configure the mod_wsgi Apache module:

 1. Open /ms4w/Apache/conf/httpd.conf in a text editor